attack68/rateslib/docs/source/i_whatsnew.rst

    * - Periods
      - :red:`Minor Breaking Change!` The method :meth:`~rateslib.periods.FloatPeriod.fixings_table`
-       returns a *DataFrame* with amended column headers to reference the *Curve* id from which the fixing notionals are derived.
+       returns a *DataFrame* with amended column headers to reference the *Curve* id from which the fixing notionals are derived, and populates additional columns.
    * - Performance
      - *Curve caching* introduced to :class:`~rateslib.curves.Curve`, :class:`~rateslib.curves.LineCurve`,
        :class:`~rateslib.curves.IndexCurve` to improve performance of repeatedly fetched curve values such as